crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 <h4 id="configure-serilog-as-logging-provider">Configure Serilog as an ASP.NET Core logging provider</h4>

-Until now I have shown how to configure Serilog nouns, now's the moment to show how to integrate Serilog with an ASP.NET Core application.
+Until now I have shown how to configure Serilog nouns, now's the time to show how to add Serilog as a logging provider to an ASP.NET Core application.
-The usual approach is to setup this integration in two places:
+The usual approach is to setup things up in two places:

 - [Program class](https://github.com/satrapu/aspnet-core-logging/blob/v20210824/Sources/Todo.WebApi/Program.cs), in order to capture any errors occurring during host setup phase